Student Conduct Process and Outline

 Appeal: If a student is found in violation of the student conduct code they have the right to appeal the decision within 7 calendar days of the outcome letter being emailed.
 All request for appeal must be submitted through the Appeals Form.
 Appeals will only be granted if the sanction(s) applied include dismissal, suspension, or the student incurs a significant financial impact.
 Appeals have two levels in the student conduct process:

-Student Conduct Code Committee (SCCC): The SCCC is the first level of appeal in the student conduct process.
-A review by a committee of at least three (3) people based on procedural error, consideration of new evidence, and inappropriate sanctioning.
+Student Conduct Appeal Panel: The Appeal Panel is the first level of appeal in the student conduct process.
+A review by a panel of at least three (3) people based on procedural error, consideration of new evidence, and inappropriate sanctioning.

 Presidential Review: The presidential review is the second and final review phase of the student conduct process.
 A presidential review consists of an individual or panel appointed by the Campus President or their designee that reviews cases on the basis of procedural error, consideration of new evidence, and inappropriate sanctioning.
 This level of review is available only to students who have been suspended, dismissed, incurred a significant financial impact, or are an involved party in a Title IX case.